Q. What is the CiscoWorks Wireless LAN Solution Engine (WLSE)?

 A. No. The Cisco 1000 Series lightweight access points are supported by the Cisco Wireless Control System.

-Q. Do Cisco Aironet access points need to run Cisco IOS® Software to support the Cisco SWAN framework?
+Q. Do Cisco Aironet access points need to run Cisco IOS® Software to support the Cisco Integrated Wireless framework?

-A. Yes, only Cisco Aironet access points running Cisco IOS Software can support Cisco SWAN and send RF management data back to CiscoWorks WLSE.
+A. Yes, only Cisco Aironet access points running Cisco IOS Software can support Cisco Integrated Wireless and send RF management data back to CiscoWorks WLSE.

-Q. Can CiscoWorks WLSE upgrade Cisco Aironet 1200 and Aironet 350 series access points running VxWorks software to Cisco IOS Software?
+Q. Does CiscoWorks WLSE 2.12 support Cisco Aironet 1200 and Aironet 350 series access points running VxWorks software?

 Q. Does CiscoWorks WLSE support Cisco Aironet wireless bridges?

 A. Yes.
 CiscoWorks WLSE provides network management support, including configuration, monitoring, and reporting for the Cisco Aironet 1400 Wireless Bridge and Cisco Aironet 1300 Access Point/Bridge in wireless bridge mode.
-CiscoWorks WLSE provides Cisco SWAN support for the Cisco Aironet 1300 when it is configured in access-point mode.
+CiscoWorks WLSE provides Cisco Integrated Wireless support for the Cisco Aironet 1300 when it is configured in access-point mode.

 Q. Does CiscoWorks WLSE support IEEE 802.11a, b, and g networks?